Currency

 • Water Dispersion Problems: If water isn’t being released properly, check for blockages in the solution filter and solenoid, and ensure the solution tank is filled and controls are set correctly.

 If you’ve had issues with your floor scrubber machine, or you’re looking for some simple preventative maintenance tips, you’re in the right place.
-Better still, these problems and simple fixes are applicable to all types of floor scrubbers from any major manufacturer, so with that in mind, let’s talk about the top five floor scrubber problems, and how to avoid them.
+Better still, these problems and simple fixes are applicable to all types of floor scrubbers found in Australia, so with that in mind, let’s talk about the top five floor scrubber problems, and how to avoid them.

 1.Your floor scrubber is not picking up water effectively